JiaweiXu-code/Joint-Models/README.md

 [1] ssd.sh -- Determine the desired sample size such that a specified number of events is obtained in a specified interval of time on average.
 This process is performed based on massive (e.g., 1,000) simulations and calls the R program "ssd.R" which performs a single simulation.
 The "ssd.R" code requires the following inputs:

-   (1)  integer      - seed     - seed for a single simulation
+   (1)  integer      - seed     - seed for a single simulation (e.g., 1-1,000 for sample size determination and 1-4,000 for data generation)

    (2)  integer      - v        - number of events